Computer Science (BS)

 CSC 330 Operating System Design and Distributed Computing 3 Credits

-The design of operating system software, including processor scheduling, memory management, storage and resource allocation, and security issues.
-Taking CSC 253/L before this course is preferred.
+The design of operating system software, including classic OS topics (scheduling, memory management, resource allocation and security) along with newer concepts including cloud computing and virtual machines.
+Taking CSC 253/L before this course is highly advised.

 Prerequisite: Either minimum grade of C in CSC 112 & CSC 112L or minimum grade of C in CSC 213 & CSC 213L.
 Corequisite: CSC 330L.